DafyYasenova/Handmade-Gifts/README.md

 Start server: node server.js
 Run the project and enjoy!

-Features:
+## Features:
-Authentication:
+# Authentication:
 Done by registering and logging in to the system

-Home page:
+# Home page:
 Visible to everyone logged into the app.

-About page:
+# About page:
 Shows some background and information about the products.
 The page is visible to everyone logged into the app.

-Catalog:
+# Catalog:
 Published posts are visible to everyone, but only logged in users can access detailed information about each post.
 Not logged in users are redirected to the home page.

-Details:
+# Details:
 This page contains information such as name of the product, brand name, category, status, price, additional information, time for production, photo of the relevant blind.

-Edit page - every logged in user can edit their posts.
+# Edit page - Every logged in user can edit their posts.
-Delete - every logged in user can delete their posts.
+# Delete - Every logged in user can delete their posts.
-Create page:
-Visible only for logged in users.
+# Create page - Visible only for logged in users.

-Technologies
+## Technologies
-Angular v16
+# Angular v16
-HTML5
+# HTML5
-CSS3
+# CSS3
-TypeScrypt
+# TypeScrypt

-License
+## License
 This project is licensed under the MIT License.